40 Flower Facts for Kids: Fascinating Facts to Share | Free PDF

 Flower trivia is perfect for those who love facts and figures.
 Sometimes, we just really want to know what is the biggest, rarest, and fastest.
 Find those flower facts here!

-Activity: After sharing these flower facts, you can keep the learning going.
-Measure and mark flower heights on the wall, then compare them to students’ measurements.
-Or go on a flower scavenger hunt and see how many colors you can find.
+Activity: Measure and mark flower heights on the wall, then compare them to students’ measurements.
+Or go on a flower scavenger huntand see how many colors you can find.

 Flower & Food Facts